 Ok, I hope I convinced you, so now, let’s make pesto so we can preserve all this goodness…

-Start by harvesting a big bunch of basil leaves.
+Start by harvesting a big bunch of basil stems.

 The way to harvest basil is to cut 2/3 of the stem right above a pair of leaves.
 So you make sure there is 1/3 of the plant still standing and if you cut right above a pair of leaves, your basil will grow back very quickly.

-I just want to note here that if you harvested your basil but you can’t make pesto right away, store your basil stems in a vase with water on the counter, just like a bouquet of flowers.
-Don’t put your basil in the fridge; it does not like the cold (will turn brown).
+I just want to note here that if you harvest your basil or if you get basil at the grocery store but you can’t make pesto right away, store your basil stems in a vase with water on the counter, just like a bouquet of flowers.
+Don’t put your basil in the fridge; it doesn’t like the cold (will turn brown).

 Next, wash your leaves.

-We want the leaves to be rather dry when we use them to make pesto so you can either leave them on a towel on the counter to dry for a while, or you can use a salad spinner to dry them, or you can put them in a towel and go outside and spin the towel fast in the air (I do this all the time, here is how to do it).
+We want the leaves to be rather dry when we use them to make pesto so you can either leave them on a towel on the counter to dry for a while, or you can use a salad spinner to dry them, or you can put them in a towel and go outside and spin the towel fast in the air.

-Then, add your dry pesto leaves (I fill the processor to the top but don’t pack it too much) and turn the processor on again.
+Then, add your dry basil leaves.
+Again, I fill the processor to the top with basil leaves but I don’t pack it too much.

-While the food processor is working, add olive oil until you get a paste that has the consistency you like.
+Turn the food processor on and while it’s working add olive oil until you get a paste that has the consistency you like.
 I like my pesto thick, some people like it runnier, it’s up to you.

-Stop the processor and scrape the sides, sometimes the nuts get stuck on the bottom…
+Make sure to stop the processor and scrape the sides, sometimes the nuts get stuck on the sides or on the bottom…

 Turn your processor on one last time and while it’s working add some more olive oil if you want to bring it to the right consistency.